talut/rn-actionsheet-module/README.md

 # React Native ActionSheet
-With this package you can easily use picker with onPress function.
+With this package you can use ActionSheet.
+Usage of this package is same as both IOS and Android.
+Also usage of package is same as [ActionSheetIOS](https://facebook.github.io/react-native/docs/actionsheetios)

 Also this package is workaround for Android Picker problem (https://github.com/facebook/react-native/issues/15556).